arpitvijay26/CopyTest/readme.md

 # System Requirements:
 Python Requirements: Python 3.7 and above
-OS Requirements: Tested on macos.
+OS Requirements: Tested on macOS.
 Should work on Linux/Unix platform.
 Not tested on Windows.

 # How to Run:
 Install requirements using command pip3 install -r requirements.txt